-yes," describe these exposures: List any second jobs or side businesses you have: List your previous occupations: List your current and previous hobbies: Hav re you been in the military services?
-Yes / No yes," were you exposed to biological or chemical agents (either in training or combat): s / No Hav re you ever worked on a HAZMAT team?
-Yes / No seiz any ures mentioned earlier in this questionnaire, are you taking any other medications for reason (including over-the-counter medications): Yes / No seiz any ures mentioned earlier in this questionnaire, are you taking any other medications for seiz any If " reason (including over-the-counter medications): Yes / No
+If "y res," describe these exposures: List any second jobs or side businesses you have: List your previous occupations: List your current and previous hobbies: Have e you been in the military services?
+Yes / No - res," were you exposed to biological or chemical agents (either in training or combat): / No Have e you ever worked on a HAZMAT team?
+Yes / No seizu any 1 r than medications for breathing and lung problems, heart trouble, blood pressure, and ares mentioned earlier in this questionnaire, are you taking any other medications for reason (including over-the-counter medications): Yes / No Will a. b. c. you be using any of the following items with your respirator(s)?
+HEPA Filters: Yes / No Canisters (for example, gas masks): Yes / No Cartridges: Yes / No